 Better still, Caboodle makes grocery shopping even cheaper than it would be in the store!

-Right now, Caboodle is in the testing phase in our local city of Pittsburgh.
-If you're in the area, and you want to give our grocery delivery app a whirl, just join our waiting list.
+Right now, Caboodle is only available in our local city of Pittsburgh.
+If you're in the area, and you want to give our grocery delivery app a whirl, download it today.